Skip to main content

 map-marker-altLocations | ATMs

-5 Ways to Keep Your Devices Secure During Shopping Season
+6 Ways to Keep Your Devices Secure When Shopping Online

 Photo of Security on a Cell Phone

-Software companies and cell phone providers are constantly updating and improving security features.
-Unfortunately they're only effective if you choose to install them.
-When a new upgrade's available, be sure to download it as soon as possible.
+Most companies are constantly updating and improving security features.
+Unfortunately, they're only effective if you choose to install them.
+When a new upgrade is available, download it as soon as possible to take advantage of the extra protection.

-This usually includes antivirus, firewalls or malware software.
-Unless you're fluent in tech speak, making sure your PC is secure can become confusing quickly.
+This usually includes antivirus, firewall, or malware software.
+If you don't work in the technology field, making sure your devices really are secure can become confusing quickly.
 The right protection software for your devices will vary depending on the device type and what you use it for.
-Check out TechRadar's recent compilation of the best antivirus software for businesses or PCMag's personal software reviews.
+Check out TechRadar's list of the best antivirus software for businesses or, for personal antivirus software, PCMag has recommendations you can check out.